0nix/ggj21/twine/evidence_questioning.md

 "Agent Designation: Eight-Red-Zero-Whiskey-One-Seven-One-Three.
 You are required to present yourself at once to Central for dossier review following every day of operation while on assignment.
 Authorization.
 Delta-Sierra-Charlie-Hotel.
 Review of dossier will be conducted by Operations managers.
 Confirm receipt."

 You confirm, this time with a bit more venom in your words.
 Something inside you boils over, tossing, churning, and turning as the company car takes you to headquarters.
 You are reminded of the interrogation training you did back at the academy, how the very first interrogatory you went through pushed you to the very edge of your sanity.
-You were forced to relieve yourself in your pants as you sat with your hands under your legs, an officer of the Ministry grilling you, mocking you, taunting you with the name of your mother and your father.
+You were forced to relieve yourself in your pants as you sat with your hands under your legs, an officer of the Ministry grilling you, mocking you, taunting you repeating the name of your mother and your father over and over until those words lost their meaning.
 Of course, you knew they knew everything, and again, of course, you knew that this was just an exercise.
 A way of breaking recruits.
 But then as always a doubt on the back of your head asking the questions you dare not speak out loud:

 "Was it necessary?"